RIT New Academic Program Proposal Form

 - Describe the role of faculty in the program’s design.

-- Describe the input by external partners, if any (e.g., employers and institutions offering further education).
+- Describe the input by external partners, if any (e.g., employers and institutions offering advanced educational programs).
 In your response, draw from the information you have solicited from external partners reported in Appendix D.

 - Provide enrollment projections for Year 1 through Year 5.
-(In arriving at these projected enrollments, consult with Enrollment Management and include documentation from Enrollment Management and Career Services in Appendix B which explains the underlying enrollment assumptions and projection model.
+(In arriving at these projected enrollments, consult with Enrollment Management.
+Include other documentation and provide a formal certification of enrollment projections from VP for Enrollment Management and Career Services in Appendix B which explains the underlying enrollment assumptions and projection model.